threefoldfoundation/info_sdk/src/evdc/evdc_downgrade.md

-# How to Downgrade your eVDC Capacity by Removing a Worker Node
+# How to Downgrade your eVDC Capacity

 To downgrade your eVDC Capacity, you can simply remove a worker node from your kubernetes cluster through a few clicks.